OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

 ## Next steps

-Congratulations, you've successfully created a task pane add-in that uses SSO.
+Congratulations, you've successfully created a task pane add-in that uses SSO when possible, and uses an alternate method of user authentication when SSO is not supported.
 To learn more about SSO configuration steps that the Yeoman generator completed automatically, and the code that facilitates the SSO process, see the [Create a Node.js Office Add-in that uses single sign-on](../develop/create-sso-office-add-ins-nodejs.md) tutorial.

 ## See also